 Advantages of working remotelyOne key advantage of working remotely as an independent professional is sparing a daily commute to the office.
 On average, Americans spend 26.4 minutes commuting each way to work, according to the U.S. Census' 2017 American Community Survey.
 Working from home also means a lot less wear and tear on cars and clothing.
 Another big draw to freelance work: The pay is getting better.
 Roughly 18% of U.S. freelancers earned between $75,000 and $99,999 annually last year.
 Up from 9% in 2014, according to a report from Upwork.
 And some 10% earned $100,000 to $149,000.
 Up from 5% in 2014.
 Being an independent contractor can also provide more opportunity for workers to expand their skills.
 Due to enabling them to work around the time they need to take university courses or certification programs.

 Greater Access Through TechnologyThe advent of high-speed internet, cloud computing and online collaboration platforms have helped pave the way for virtual assistance.
 More Americans are getting in on the action, taking on work as remote, independent workers.
 Some 56.7 million Americans, or more than a third of all U.S. employees, freelanced in 2018.
 This is according to a study commissioned by Upwork and the Freelancers Union.
 That's a 7% increase from 2014.
 A surge in companies operating websites and apps geared to connecting freelance workers with employers is making it easier for contract workers to find jobs.
 Among these are Upwork, Freelancer, and Zirtual, among others.
 FINSYNC's virtual community of specialists connects businesses with independent skilled professionals who provide unrivaled support for bookkeeping, accounting, human capital management, financial analysis and corporate strategy.
+Are you an accountant interested in starting a career in virtual accounting?
+Find out more of the benefits.
 Finding clients through a network like FINSYNC makes it easy for skilled professionals to connect with high-quality employers.
 Saving significant time and outreach efforts to land valuable jobs.
 The best part?
 It’s free for both parties to join the network and see if they find the right fit.